How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

-When you’re done filling out a certain tab, click the Next button to go to the next tab.
+When you’re done filling out a specific tab, click the Next button to go to the next tab.
 To edit your information on the previous tab, click the Back button.

 Here are the guidelines to remember when accomplishing the form:

-- Provide the required names as they appear in your birth certificate.
+- Please provide the required names as they appear on your birth certificate.

 - Only “JR” (without a period) and Roman numerals (i.e., I, II, III, IV, etc.) are accepted for the name extension.

-- Enter your mother’s maiden name carefully—it should be her name before she was married.
+- Enter your mother’s maiden name carefully—it should be her name before marriage.
 Check your birth certificate for your mother’s correct maiden name.
 This information is usually asked from members for identity verification in Pag-IBIG transactions.